Single agent targets three parasitic infections

 The proteasome target “is novel in a field with a dearth of drug targets and new therapies,” comments Graeme Bilbe, R&D director at the Drugs for Neglected Diseases Initiative, in Geneva, Switzerland.
 “The work is a startling breakthrough but still at an early stage.”

-Although testing the safety of GNF6702 is needed before it can reach clinical trials, Bilbe notes some promising features of the compound, including that it can be given orally and that it matches or exceeds the efficacy of drugs currently used to treat the three conditions.
+Although testing the safety of GNF6702 is needed before it can reach clinical trials, Bilbe notes that it can be given orally and that it matches or exceeds the efficacy of drugs currently used to treat the three conditions.

 Join the conversation